heartofclojure/heartofclojure-site-2019/privacy-policy.md

 We store your data as long as necessary to organize Heart of Clojure, or as long as it is needed for legal or tax filing purposes.

-Generally we strive to delete all personal information within one month after the end of the conference.
+All personal information is deleted within one month after the end of the conference, unless longer retention is required for legal or tax filing purposes.

 ## Ad servers